Wall St Week Ahead-Where Netflix goes, Big Tech may follow

 Up 42 percent in the past 12 months, the S&P 500 information technology index is trading more than 19 times expected earnings, its highest since 2008, according to Thomson Reuters data.

 Facebook will post quarterly results on Jan.
 31, followed by Amazon.com, Apple and Alphabet on Feb 1.
 Nvidia, which surged 81 percent in 2017 and replaced Qualcomm as the most valuable U.S. chipmaker after Intel Corp, reports on Feb 7.
-(Reporting by Noel Randewich; Editing by Richard Chang and Leslie Adler)
+(Reporting by Noel Randewich; Editing by Richard Chang)